 You need an account for PowerBI.
 An account could be gotten from here.

-Online:
+Online: access PowerBI online here

 Desktop: download and install PowerBI Desktop here

 Windows side requirements.

 A Secure Shell (SSH) client: An SSH client is used to remotely connect to the HDInsight cluster and run commands directly on the cluster.
 Linux, Unix, and OS X systems provide an SSH client through the SSH command.
 For Windows systems, we recommend PuTTY.